-Currently, the Society has a live release rate of 72 percent.
-That means that of the animals coming into the shelter, more than 7 out of 10 are adopted into new homes, reunited with their owners, or placed with another animal welfare adoption agency.
-Twenty-eight percent of animals relinquished to CCHS are humanely euthanized because of medical or behavior problems that we do not have the resources to treat or that deem the animal unsuitable/unsafe as a family pet.
+Currently, the Society has a live release rate of over 85 percent.
+That means that of the animals coming into the shelter, more than 8 out of 10 are adopted into new homes, reunited with their owners, or placed with another animal welfare adoption agency.
+Fewer than 15 percent of animals relinquished to CCHS are humanely euthanized because of medical or behavior problems that we do not have the resources to treat or that deem the animal unsuitable/unsafe as a family pet.

 Is There a Time Limit on Animals at the Shelter?

 Once an animal has been surrendered to CCHS, there is no time limit pursuant to which he/she must be adopted or euthanized.
 Some animals may never be offered for adoption while others may remain available for adoption for weeks or months.
-Factors that determine if, and how long an animal will be available, include: the animal's health, age, behavioral history, behavior at the shelter, kennel space, and the animal's happiness/well being.
+Factors that determine if, and how long an animal will be available, include: the animal's health, behavioral history and behavior observed at the shelter.
 Every surrendered animal is re-evaluated daily with respect to these factors.

 Is There a Fee?